logo1

 • Price, with the price increase of the DG version of this lens you might as well go for nikons gray market 16mm instead.

-• Sigma's EX finish, i don't know why people like this, to me it makes the lens less valuable.
+• Sigma's EX finish, I don't know why people like this, to me it makes the lens less valuable.

 Verdict

-A solid performer, this is probably the best sigma lens i have used.
+A solid performer, this is probably the best sigma lens I have used.
 I`ve never been a huge fan of Sigma`s lenses, but since they usually offer cheaper lenses then the other companies, this is often a starting point for the budget photographer.
-I find this lens less usable on a DX Dlsr, then on a FF camera like the F5.
-If you own a DX type Dslr then you will be better of getting a DX fisheye.
-If what you want is just a super wide-angle lens for a DX camera, i suggest the Tokina fisheye to super wide angle zoom lens (10-17mm) or Nikons 12-24mm, if you`r budget is more limited, i suggest the Sigma 10-20mm.
+I find this lens less usable on a DX sized Dlsr, then on a FF camera like the F5.
+If you own a DX type Dslr then you will be better off getting a DX fisheye.
+If what you want is just a super wide-angle lens for a DX camera, i suggest the Tokina fisheye to super wide angle zoom lens (10-17mm) or Nikons 12-24mm, if you`r budget is more limited, I suggest the Sigma 10-20mm.

 Alternatives

 Sigma Fisheye 15mm f/2.8 EX DG.
-From: $549.00 USD
+From: $749.00 USD

-Nikon Fisheye AF Nikkor 16mm f/2.8D.
-From: $599.95 USD
+Nikon AF Fisheye Nikkor 16mm f/2.8D.
+From: $879.95 USD

 DX fisheye lenses:

 Nikon 10.5mm f/2.8G ED AF DX Fisheye.
-From: $589.95 USD
+From: $684.95 USD

-Tokina Fisheye to Super Wide Angle 10-17mm f/3.5-4.5 AT-X 107 DX.
-From: $559.95 USD
+Tokina Fisheye 10-17mm f/3.5-4.5 AT-X 107 DX.
+From: $579.95 USD

 Sample Pictures